richhiey/AI-Music-Generation-Challenge-2020/README.md

 ## Preprocessing
 Once you have downloaded the above tune collection, you can create a Tensorflow Dataset to get started with the Deep Learning process.
 The root directory of this project contains [Preprocessing.ipynb](https://github.com/richhiey1996/AI-Music-Generation-Challenge-2020/blob/master/Preprocessing.ipynb) which holds instructions for converting a set of tunes into a TFRecord Dataset.
 The details involved with PreProcessing of the data can be found [here](https://github.com/richhiey1996/AI-Music-Generation-Challenge-2020/wiki/Preprocessing).
 You will also have to configure the directory paths according to instructions mentioned in the Preprocessing notebook.

-If everything works well, by the end of this, you end up with directory containing the `tune vocabulary` (for mapping musical symbols to numbers), `tfrecord file` (dataset of tunes for the deep learning models) and the `tunes csv file` (file downloaded during data collection)
+If everything works well, by the end of this, you end up with directory containing the `tune vocabulary` (for mapping musical symbols to numbers), `tfrecord file` (dataset of tunes for the deep learning models) and the `tunes csv file` (file downloaded during data collection

+Processed TFRecord Dataset files can be found [here](https://drive.google.com/drive/folders/1HZfZ8LetsaCAZwCMw3Gfo0xoaC_Vg7JD?usp=sharing).

 ## Experimenting with Language Models on Irish Folk Tunes
 Lets run some deep learning experiments now.
 Since we have a dataset of Irish Folk Tunes in a textual format, it is easy to feed data to various language models and see how well they are able to model the language of music.
 In order to do this, I provide the models with a basic vocabulary of musical words required to generate fluent ABC text.
 You can find the vocabulary used over [here]().
 It is automatically generated during the preprocessing stage.